sirkon/ldetool/README.md

 ```

 ##### Code generation
-The recommended way is to put something like `//go:generate ldetool generate --package main Line.lde` in `generate.go` of a package and then generate a code with
+The recommended way is to put something like `//go:generate ldetool --package main Line.lde` in `generate.go` of a package and then generate a code with
 ```bash
 go generate <project path>
 ```